MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

 # References and Contacts

 This code has been developed within the manuscript:
-'Fire responses shape plant communities in a minimal model for fire ecosystems worldwide' (Magnani M.,Diaz-Sierra R., Sweneey L., Provenzale A., Baudena M.).
-TEMPORARY REFERENCE.
+Magnani M., Diaz-Sierra R., Sweneey L., Provenzale A., Baudena M.(2023)'Fire responses shape plant communities in a minimal model for fire ecosystems across the world'.
+The American Naturalist.

 Please refer to the paper for the underlying assumptions and equations.